Skip to content

 • a cube name

-• a comma delimited cube list, i.e.: Calendar,Employee,Job Type Assumption
+• a semicolon delimited cube list, i.e.: Calendar;Employee;Job Type Assumption

 • a valid MDX expression, i.e.: {[}Cubes].members}